ON THIS PAGE

 In this example, the hostname is the device’s name.
 Most people find it easier to remember a hostname than an IP address.
 The software uses the configured hostname as part of the command prompt, to prepend log files and other accounting information, and in other places where knowing the device identity is useful.
 You can also use the hostname to telnet to a device.

-If your hostname and IP address do not have a DNS entry in a name server, configure a static mapping.
-See Step 4 in the following procedure for an example.
+If a hostname for an IP address does not have a DNS entry in a name server, configure a static host mapping.
+See static-host-mapping for more information.

 This example uses the values given in the following table to configure each of these variables.
 You need to substitute data specific to your device and network for these values.